mwolson/emacs-shared/doc/install.md

 ## Install ripgrep

 [ripgrep](https://github.com/BurntSushi/ripgrep) is the fastest project search command available.
 On Mac, install the `ripgrep` package from homebrew.
 For Windows, we've already done this for Windows in the `Install MSYS2` section.

+## Install rust-analyzer

+You'll need to [install rust analyzer](https://rust-analyzer.github.io/manual.html#rust-analyzer-language-server-binary) in order to support language server features for Rust.
+On Mac, install the `rust` and `rust-analyzer` packages from homebrew.
+For Windows, we've already done this for Windows in the `Install MSYS2` section.

 ## Install Emacs